What movies were filmed in Monument Valley?

 How do I get to Monument Valley

-So, where is Monument Valley on a map?
+So, where is Monument Valley located?
 Getting to Monument Valley can be an adventure in itself, as it is located far from major airports, making it an ideal stop on a road trip rather than a single destination.
 The closest major airports are in Flagstaff, Arizona (180 miles away), and Albuquerque, New Mexico (325 miles away), both offering beautiful scenic drives through the Southwest.
 Smaller regional airports in Page, Arizona, and Cortez, Colorado, provide closer but less frequent flight options.
 Driving to Monument Valley allows travelers to experience the diverse landscapes of the American West, including the Grand Canyon, Painted Desert, and other Navajo Tribal Parks.
 The journey through the vast, open roads enhances the overall experience, making the arrival at Monument Valley's iconic sandstone buttes even more rewarding.

 This was day 10 of our Southwest Road-Trip and we drove here from Farmington, NM on some roads that really need some TLC & attention!
 The route was only 164 miles, but U.S. Highway 64 and 160 are extremely rough in numerous sections.
 Once we turned north in Kayenta, AZ on U.S. Highway 163 we started making good progress and then ran into a series of construction zones that slowed us down quite a bit.